LaurentHrt/nanoBank-back/README.md

-# [OC] Project #13 - Argent Bank API
+# NanoBank

+# Backend

-This codebase contains the code needed to run the backend for ArgentBank.
+This codebase contains the code needed to run the backend for NanoBank.

 ## 1. General information